This article covers the techniques you can apply to optimize blue dot location accuracy on a given map.

 Step 2.
 Identify Paths and Areas

-After the routes are created, review the map and identify the hallways (paths) and open spaces (areas).
+After the routes are created, review the map and identify the hallways, or paths, and identify the open spaces, or areas.

 FIGURE 2: Identify the paths and areas where the blue dot will be displayed.

 beaconing.
-If the APs are already beaconing, you’ll see the beacon MAC address when using the Beacons app to scan for Beacons.
+If they are beaconing, you’ll see the beacon MAC address when using the Beacons app to scan for Beacons.

 Here’s an example of a location with already deployed access point Beacons (APB).